Covid 19 Coronavirus: Restaurant chain Good Group makes more than 150 workers redundant

 Owner of Good Group, Russell Gray said it had done everything it could to keep as many staff as possible.

-"The new normal will see us operating at 30 to 50 percent of what we'd expect," he said.
+"The new normal will see us operating at 30 to 50 per cent of what we'd expect," he said.
 "By prudently managing through this crisis we have saved 150 jobs."

 Gray said the group had made decisions based on feedback from venue managers as to who they believed were the best skilled people to run businesses in the new normal.
 He said the process was fair and reasonable.